Wejo Group Limited: Wejo Announces First Quarter 2022 Results

 - Added two new automotive relationships, bringing the total to twenty-four OEM, Tier 1 and Fleet partnerships as of the end of the quarter.
 Wejo also completed the vehicle onboarding process for Renault, enabling the Company to make inroads into Europe as well as position the Company to deliver on its outlook for vehicles on platform in 2022.

 - Signed over 25 new customer agreements in the quarter as the Company continued to build its presence with both large and small customers.
-Specifically, the Company added a new US services agreement to its OEM partnership with Honda and is in discussions with a major US insurance company to utilize its data and solutions to create an end-to-end insurance platform.
+Specifically, the Company added a new US services agreement to its OEM partnership with a major automotive manufacturer from the Asia Pacific region and is in discussions with a major US insurance company to utilize its data and solutions to create an end-to-end insurance platform.

 - Wejo is working to help accelerate the global shift to mass autonomous mobility solutions.
 Wejo plans to use our proprietary data and intelligence in AV development and testing to simulate real world driver behavior to make our roads and cities safer for all as we transition to a more autonomous world.